Hanging of Nirbhaya’s killers to fall on this man, whose family for generations have been hangmen

 Buxar jail in Bihar told to make 10 ropes; speculation rife it's for Nirbhaya convicts

-However at that time too the authorities at Tihar jail were looking for a hangman as the the one attached to the jail had to be sent out of his job.
+However, at that time too the authorities at Tihar jail were looking for a hangman as the one attached to the jail had to be sent out of his job.

 The last known official hangman at the Tihar jail was Mammu Jallad.
 For generations, Mammu and his family have been into the business of a hangman.

-Mammu who had lost his job briefly after being arrested in a loan default case, was however taken back.
-The Tihar jail authorities however got to know about him passing away when they preparing the gallows for Devendar Pal Singh Bhullar and Mahender Das.
+Mammu who had lost his job briefly after being arrested in a loan default case was however taken back.
+The Tihar jail authorities, however, got to know about him passing away when they preparing the gallows for Devendar Pal Singh Bhullar and Mahender Das.

 At the time of his death, he was the only hangman in the NCR area and probably the only one in the entire country.

 A family of hangmen: Mammu Jallad's grandfather was Ram Rakh, who worked in the British era.
-He was the one who had put to gallows Shaheed Bhagat Singh.
+He was the one who had put to gallows, Shaheed Bhagat Singh.
 This had become a great matter of shame to the family.
-Mammu had said that he felt ashamed of his grandfather, but also had added that he would be privileged if he got to hang Afzal Guru and Kasab.
+Mammu had said that he felt ashamed of his grandfather but also had added that he would be privileged if he got to hang Afzal Guru and Kasab.

 Nirbhaya rape case: Tihar jail official approaches other prisons for hangman